-What You Need to Know About Pennsylvania's New Car Seat Law
+What You Need to Know About PA's New Car Seat Law

 Attention parents: If you have small children, you need to know about the new Pennsylvania car seat rule that will go into effect this summer—a law designed to help better protect your most precious cargo.